Japan’s tax year runs from 1 January to 31 December and income tax is payable at a national, prefectural and municipal level.

 - Non-resident.
 Anyone who does not fit in either of the categories above.

 Your status determines the extent to which income from abroad is taxable in Japan.
 Your total taxes paid (both in your home country and Japan) will be determined by tax treaties between the countries.

 Income Tax (National)

 Like the UK and the US, Japan operates a progressive tax system where your tax rate increases with your income.
-At present the following tax brackets apply.
+As of 2015, the following tax brackets apply.